Qucs/qucs-help/source/BasSim.rst

 * Fourier analysis (Chapter 5.1)
 * Sensitivity analysis
 * Distortion analysis (Chapter 5.2)
-* Sensitivity analysis
 * Noise analysis

-Fourier and Distortion analysis have special components that are located in *Spice simulations* group.
-These types of circuit simulation are implemented with *spice4qucs* using the special *Custom simulation* technique presented in Chapter 9 of this document.
+Fourier and Distortion analysis require special components.
+These are located in the Qucs *Spice simulations* group.
+Fourier, sensitivity and distortion circuit simulation are again controlled by *spice4qucs* using a special *Custom simulation* technique described in Chapter 9 of this document.

    `back to the top <#top>`__